JackAdams/constellation/README.md

 `Constellation.removeBaseClass(className)` lets you remove a class from the Constellation container element programatically

+`Constellation.getCollections()` returns a list of the collections visible in the "Config ..." tab (including those hidden by unchecking them), but not the ones hidden using `Constellation.hideCollection('collectionName')`

 If you put a `callback` in your `addTab({ ... })` (e.g. `Constellation.addTab({name: "my-plugin", callback: "myCallBack", ...});`) you need to register it as follows:
 ```
 Constellaton.registerCallbacks({